mafe72/NESPi-Fan-Control-Board/README.md

 Prerequisites
 ---------------------

-1. Raspbian, RetroPie or RecalBox
+1. Raspbian, RetroPie, RecalBox or Batocera

       To install Retropie you may download the image for [Raspberry Pi](https://github.com/RetroPie/RetroPie-Setup/releases/download/4.2/retropie-4.2-rpi2_rpi3.img.gz "RetroPie for version RPi 2/3/4") 2/3/4 and follow the installation instruction at the [retropie website](https://retropie.org.uk/docs/First-Installation/#installation "RetroPie installation instructions").

       To install RecalBox download the latest image for Raspberry Pi 2/3/4 and follow the installation instruction at the [recalbox website](https://download.recalbox.com "RecalBox installation instructions").

+      To install Batocera download the latest image for Raspberry Pi 2/3/4 and follow the installation instruction at the [batocera website](https://batocera.org/download "Batocera installation instructions").

 2. Internet connection